ignition-devs/ignition-api-8.0/README.md

 ### Packages

-Ignition consists of the following packages:
+This project consists of the following packages:

 - com.inductiveautomation
 - java